NathanZC/Connect4AINextJs/README.md

 AI Move: The AI will make its move after you.
 The AI's decision-making is powered by the MiniMax algorithm with alpha-beta pruning and caching for improved performance.
 Folder Structure
 plaintext

-  connect4ai/
-  ├── public/
-  ├── src/
-  │   ├── components/
-  │   │   ├── Cell.js
-  │   │   └── Grid.js
-  │   ├── pages/
-  │   │   └── index.js
-  │   └── styles/
-  ├── .gitignore
-  ├── package.json
-  ├── README.md
-  └── next.config.js
-Contributing
-Contributions are welcome!
-If you have suggestions for improvements or find any issues, please open an issue or submit a pull request.

 License
 This project is licensed under the MIT License.